Nahsc0/Nahsc0/README.md

 ---
 ## 👯 About Me

-I'm Yusuf Nasir Ahmad, a devoted Data Scientits, with a experience in automation, Cloud Computing and DevOps Engineering.
+I'm Yusuf Nasir Ahmad, a devoted Data Scientist, with experience in automation, Cloud Computing and DevOps Engineering.
 I believe in constant improvement and innovative CI/CD automation.
 I crave knowledge, seek collaborations, and share insights.
 With strong cloud, DevOps, and data science skills, I'm ready to contribute value to projects.
 Let's connect for exciting opportunities!

 ---